MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResource.md

 ---
 ms.date: 08/01/2022
 keywords:  dsc,powershell,configuration,setup
-title:  Build custom PowerShell Desired State Configuration resources
+title:  Authoring DSC Resources
 description: >
-  This article provides an overview of developing resources and links to articles with specific information and examples.
+  This article provides an overview of developing DSC Resources and links to articles with specific information and examples.
 ---

-# Build Custom PowerShell Desired State Configuration resources
+# Authoring DSC Resources

 > Applies To: PowerShell 7.2

-PowerShell Desired State Configuration (DSC) has built-in resources that you can use to configure your environment.
-This article provides an overview of developing resources and links to articles with specific information and examples.
+PowerShell Desired State Configuration (DSC) uses DSC Resources as standardized interfaces for managing the settings of a system.
+This article provides an overview of developing DSC Resources and links to articles with specific information and examples.

-## DSC resource components
+## DSC Resource components

-A DSC resource is a PowerShell module.
-The module contains both the schema (the definition of the configurable properties) and the implementation (the code that does the actual work specified by a Configuration) for the resource.
-A DSC resource schema can be defined in a MOF file with the implementation in a script module or the schema and implementation can both be defined in a PowerShell class.
-The following articles describe in more detail how to create DSC resources.
+A DSC Resource is a PowerShell module.
+The module contains both the schema (the definition of the configurable properties) and the implementation (the code that does the actual work of managing settings) for the DSC Resource.
+A DSC Resource schema can be defined in a MOF file with the implementation in a script module or the schema and implementation can both be defined in a PowerShell class.
+The following articles describe in more detail how to create DSC Resources.

-- [Writing a custom DSC resource with MOF][1]
+- [Authoring a MOF-based DSC Resource][1]
-- [Writing a custom DSC resource with PowerShell classes][2]
+- [Authoring a class-based DSC Resource][2]
-- [Composite resources: Using a DSC configuration as a resource][3]
+- [Composite Resources: Using a DSC configuration as a Resource][3]

 <!-- Reference Links -->